illinifanboy/gma/recipes/desserts/cakeandcheesecake.md

 handwritten:
   - image: assets/images/handwritten/cakeandcheesecake-sm.jpg
 # review: Not yet reviewed.
 story: I had to find something on the internet (https://www.food.com/recipe/cake-n-cheesecake-147937) to flesh out this recipe especially the cooking steps.
-They say this recipe is from 1954.
+They say this recipe is from 1954.</br></br>Unlike many of her recipes, I do remember her making this recipe.
+I won't say that I nailed it.
+The cake portion, effectively the crust, was like a chewy brownie.<br /><br />I enjoyed the result, I just which I could figure how to make the cake (crust) turn out better.
 ingredientsimage: assets/images/recipes/cakencheesecake/cncingreds-sm.jpg
 ingredients:
   - name: Cream Cheese